The ultimate guide to AI agents for business growth

 What is an AI agent?

-While classic automation often requires you to set fixed rules and workflows, AI agents are more flexible.
+While classic automation often requires you to set fixed rules and workflows, AI agents are far more flexible.

 In this way, they can help automate complex processes where traditional automation tools would otherwise fall short.